 |Weekdays after 6:30 p.m. and all day Saturday, Sunday and Holidays||All Zones||$2.75||$1.75|

 Individual Vancouver transit fares and Day Passes can be purchased at all SkyTrain stations and at the Seabus Terminal from Ticket Vending Machines.
 These accept Canadian cash up to $20 as well as debit and credit cards.
-You must purchase your fare prior to crossing into the "Fare Paid Zone" which is clearly marked at all stations.
-There are no turnstiles as it is an honour system with periodic fare checks being made by transit security and/or transit police who patrol the system.
-This honour system is due to change in early 2013, with turnstiles in the process of being installed at the stations.
-A new refillable electronic fare card called the Compass Card is currently being tested an evaluated by local users.
+You must purchase your fare prior to passing through the fare gates into the "Fare Paid Zone" which is clearly marked at all stations.
+The fare gates at all SkyTrain stations currently remain open while the new refillable electronic fare card called the Compass Card is being tested and evaluated by local users.
+Until it is fully implemented, if you have a valid fare you can just proceed through the gates under the honour system.
+Periodic fare checks are made by transit security and/or transit police who patrol the system.
 We will update this page with any corresponding changes to the fare system when the Compass card is fully implemented.

 You can save about 15% on individual fares by purchasing books of ten tickets called Faresavers.
 These are especially convenient on the buses as you don't need to have the exact change with you for every trip.
 You can purchase Faresaver Tickets and Day passes from any authorized Fare Dealers which include the following stores: Safeway, London Drugs, Shoppers Drug Mart, Mac's Convenience, 7-Eleven and many other independent convenience stores.
 Monthly passes are also available if you are planning a long stay.
 For a complete list click this link "Where to Buy Tickets and Passes".

-Important - You must have exact change if purchasing your fare on a bus and you will not be able to purchase a day pass on a bus so if you are originating your travel by bus and you want to obtain a day pass be sure to purchase it from a Fare Dealer first.
-You can purchase Day Passes from Fare Dealers prior to the day(s) you are using them and they will not expire until the end of the day on which you first use them so it is fine to purchase several day passes in advance.
+Important - When purchasing your fare on a bus, you must have the exact change and you cannot purchase a day pass.
+If you are originating your travel by bus and you want to obtain a day pass be sure to purchase it from a Fare Dealer first.
+You can purchase day passes from Fare Dealers prior to the day(s) you are using them and they will not expire until the end of the day on which you first use them so it is fine to purchase several day passes in advance.
 This does not apply when purchasing from a Ticket Vending Machine at SkyTrain or Seabus Station, as they are valid immediately upon purchase.

 Official Website: http://www.translink.ca/